KushalBKusram/CompuRay/README.md

 ### Usage
 Repo consists a Unity project directory.
 Clone this repo and point Unity to this repo.
 Unity should import all the assets into a project for you.
-However, you still need to set up Unity for HoloLens application development.
+However, you will still need to set up Unity for HoloLens application development.